mininode/dynasm/README.md

----
-tagline: DynASM with Lua mode
----
+# DynASM for MiniNode
+# PRE ALPHA QUALITY!
+DOES NOT WORK YET!

-## `local dynasm = require'dynasm'`
+## `const dasm = require('dasm')`

-This is a modified version of [DynASM](http://luajit.org/dynasm.html) that allows generating, compiling, and running x86 and x86-64 assembly code directly from Lua.
-It also exposes the DynASM assembler and linker to be used as Lua modules.
+This is a modified version of [DynASM](http://luajit.org/dynasm.html) that allows generating, compiling, and running x86 and x86-64 assembly code directly from Javascript.
+It also exposes the DynASM assembler and linker to be used as `mininode` modules.

 Jump To: [Examples](#examples) | [DynASM API](#dynasm-api) | [DASM API](#dasm-api) |
 			[Changes to DynASM](#changes-to-dynasm) |